Today, I want to share with you 7 different types of investment income you can earn.

 It is not uncommon for a special dividend to be a higher payment than normal quarterly dividends.

 If you are aware of a special dividend distribution likely to come up soon for a stock, it may be a good clue to purchase it now.
-However, make sure that, on top of special dividends, the stock also makes regular dividend payments from company profits.
+However, make sure that, on top of special dividends, the stock also makes regular dividend payments from company profits, as I shared above.

-When money is invested as a type of loan, you earn interest on those funds.
+Did you know that when money is invested as a type of loan, you can earn interest on those funds?
+Yeah?
+Well, neither did I.

 This is how savings accounts and certificates of deposits work in banks.
 However, the interest payments paid by banks are typically the lowest possible interest rate.
-This is because these funds are considered the safest possible investments.
-Especially with the FDIC guarantee of up to $250,000 per depositor and bank.
+This is because these funds are considered the safest possible investments, especially with the FDIC guaranteeing of up to $250,000 per depositor and bank.

-However, better interest rates can be acquired by purchasing corporate bonds or our fave, baby bonds, instead of stocks.
-This is because bonds are loans guaranteed by the borrowing company.
-This is riskier than loans to a government-guaranteed deposit.
+I'm also learning that you can get better interest rates by buying corporate bonds or baby bonds, instead of stocks.
+(Baby bonds are our favorite, by the way.)
+But be careful.
+Bonds are loans guaranteed by the borrowing company, which are riskier than loans to a government-guaranteed deposit.

-Bonds are also safer than stocks because if the company was ever liquidated, the bonds must be paid back completely before paying anything back to stockholders (all other debts must be satisfied as well before distributing final proceeds to stockholders).
+Still, bonds are also safer than stocks because if the company was ever liquidated, the bonds must be paid back completely before paying anything back to stockholders.
+All other debts must be satisfied as well before final proceeds are paid out to stockholders.

 Whenever an investment is sold, any profits on the investment (sales price less the original investment cost) are considered capital gains.

 While capital gains are a type of investment income, they rarely occur on a regular basis.
-In addition, they cannot be depended upon as a reliable payment like dividends and interest.
+In addition, you can't depend on them for reliable payment like dividends and interest.

 There are two types of capital gains: short term and long term.
 A long term capital gain is used for investments older than one year and short term capital gains are applied to investments held for less than a year.

-Capital gains are a taxable consequence.
+Capital gains are taxable.
 Long term capital gains are taxed at a lower rate than other income, including interest, dividends, and earned income.
 Short term capital gains are taxed normally, the same as interest and earned income.

 Capital Gain Distributions